ayesha-m96/DSATermProject2025/README.md

 - To better understand which specific speed categories differ, and how large the effect is, further analysis will most likely be needed

 **Conclusion:**
-Policymakers and transportation agencies may consider speed limit regulations as a factor that reduces fatal accidents across states.
+Speed limit regulations may be considered as a factor that reduces fatal accidents across states.